 A Simple Tax Mistake

 The root of the problem was simple, but deadly if you misunderstood it.
-Solar companies were charging GST only on the amount the customer paid after the solar rebate was applied.
+Some solar companies were charging GST only on the amount the customer paid after the solar rebate was applied.
 If a system retailed for $11,000, installers assumed the GST component was $1,000, and that was what they paid to the ATO.
 But that is not how GST works when a government rebate is involved.

 The tax is calculated on the gross price before the rebate is applied.
 If that same system received a $5,500 rebate, the taxable price was actually $16,500.
 Which meant the correct GST bill was $1,500, not $1,000.